DavidKinder/Git/README.txt

 GCC 3 has bigger problems than I thought.
 On PowerPC, the direct threading option results in much slower code; and on x86, terp.c crashes GCC itself if direct threading is used.
+GCC 4 seems to work, given some very limited testing, but still results in slow code.
 Therefore, I recommend that you use GCC 2.95 if possible.
-If you only have GCC 3, don't define USE_DIRECT_THREADING, at least until the compiler bug is fixed.
+If you only have GCC 3, don't define USE_DIRECT_THREADING.

-Since the previous update, GCC 4 has been released, but I haven't evaluated it yet.
-If you want to give it a try, let me know how you get on!

 Some Glk libraries, such as xglk, can't deal with memory-mapped files.
 You can tell that this is happening if Git can open .ulx files, but complains that .blb